TRaubenheimer18/Digital-Portfolio/README.md

 - My task was to ensure that my CV submission met professional standards, both in format and delivery and ensuring it reflects technical and soft skills.

-- Topics that were also covered in this module was email etiquette, file formatting, and professional communication, by providing detailed instructions on how to write concise and respectful cover messages, include clear subject lines, proofread attachments, and use formal sign-offs.
+- Topics that were also covered in this module were email etiquette, file formatting, and professional communication, by providing detailed instructions on how to write concise and respectful cover messages, include clear subject lines, proofread attachments, and use formal sign-offs.

 - I learnt that by submitting a CV with a professional tone and correct format, your overall impression on employers increases.
 It signals preparedness, reliability, and communication competence.
 ___